How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 There are a myriad of subtle factors that make any marketing campaign viral.
 Contests usually do not viral to the level of Chewbacca Mom, but you can make it a success and garner quality results if you follow a few steps:

-- pre-announce your sweepstakes on all your channels: blog, email, social media, etc.
+- pre-announce your online sweepstakes on all your channels: blog, email, social media, etc.

 - upon launch reach out again via all the same avenues.